dmbarbour/wikilon/docs/ApplicationModel.md

         alt : m a → m a → m a
         fail : ∀ a . m a

-Use of `alt` allows for non-deterministic decisions.
+Use of `alt` allows for non-deterministic decisions, with `fail` eliminating some decisions.
+Setting a variable twice will also result in failure.
+Labels can feasibly be constructed based on types, or have a finite set of types.

 To model stateful behaviors, we might loop or enable access to history: